 “Most of us do not take these situations as teachings.
 We automatically hate them.
 We run like crazy.
 We use all kinds of ways to escape — all addictions stem from this moment when we meet our edge and we just can’t stand it.
 We feel we have to soften it, pad it with something, and we become addicted to whatever it is that seems to ease the pain.”

 While quick-fixes work on a temporary basis, it’s detrimental to our transition into conscious and evolved beings.
 When we avoid pain, we are missing the deeper and enriching experience that’s on offer.
 The more we resist and push away pain, the more that we are inviting it to stay.
+This makes it harder to learn from pain.

 Like a persistent cosmic postman, it won’t go away until we understand the root cause.
 Just as light cannot exist without the dark, the human experience is not complete without moments of sadness.